philiphendry/blog/_posts/2008-04-21-debugging-net-on-production-servers.markdown

 slug: debugging-net-on-production-servers
 title: Debugging .Net on Production Servers
 wordpress_id: 68
-categories:
-- .Net
+tags:
-- Dev Tools
+- dot-net
-- Microsoft
+- dev-tools
-- Visual Studio
+- visual-studio
 ---

 I've been meaning to look at debugging .Net apps on production servers for a while now since each time I've tried with DevEnv.exe I've found I can attach to the process, load up C# source, set breakpoints and step through the code but I can't see the contents of any of the variables.